eu-digital-identity-wallet/eudi-docs-site/docs/Reference Implementation/Quality Assurance.md

 - _OWASP MASVS/MASTG_ for mobile security verification.
 - _SQLCipher_ and _Android Keystore_ for data protection.
 - _Burp Suite_ and _MobSF_ for dynamic testing and static analysis.

-Each epic and user story in GitHub is linked to corresponding test artefacts, ensuring **full traceability** from requirement to validation outcome.

 ## Reporting